PATIENT ACCESS ONLINE CHANGES

 We are an independent charitable organisation working across the Lancashire boroughs of Preston, South Ribble, West Lancashire and Chorley.

-Meet our Advanced Nurse practitioner and nurse Practitioners
+Meet our Advanced Nurse practitioners and nurse Practitioner

-We are very pleased to introduce you to Jenny Williams who is an Advanced Nurse Practitioner and Kerry Byrne our Nurse Practitioner.
+We are very pleased to introduce you to Jenny Williams and Julie Feeney who are Advanced Nurse Practitioners and Kerry Byrne our Nurse Practitioner.

 Click here to see what they can do for you and how they benefit Sandy Lane.